Is There a Cure For Dementia? | Learn How Dementia is Treated

 Immunotherapy is a process that boosts the body’s own immune system to fight off disease.
 This therapy has been used very successfully in the field of cancer care.

 Studies have used immune vaccinations that fight against the abnormal proteins that build in the brain when a person is living with Alzheimer’s disease.
 Monoclonal antibodies, which are manmade antibodies that are versions of immune system proteins to target abnormal proteins, with a view to slowing the progression of the disease.
-Not all studies using immunotherapy have been successful, but new research trials are taking place, including the CLARITY study which looks at the therapy’s effectiveness and safety for those with early-stage dementia.
+Not all studies using immunotherapy have been successful, but new research trials are taking place, including the clarity study which looks at the therapy’s effectiveness and safety for those with early-stage dementia.
 Other researchers are studying how microglia brain cells in those living with Alzheimer’s disease become overactive causing damage to the brain.
 Studies are looking at how to prevent this.

 Gene therapies